-A colourful labyrinth of narrow streets and alleyways packed full of artisanal workshops and galleries, restaurants, markets and shops.
+A colourful, pedestrian-only labyrinth of narrow streets and alleyways packed full of artisanal workshops and galleries, restaurants, markets and shops.
 On the northern battlements, cannons jut out over the crashing waves below, while to the south the busy fishing port and boatyard hum with activity.

 Many of our guests have spent days unwinding in the area immediately around the eco-lodge.
 One family spent a whole week without getting in their car.

 To the north lies the fishing village of Moulay Bouzergtoun, one of the world’s premier windsurfing spots, and to the south is a rocky headland and then Safi beach stretching thirteen empty kilometres to the very walls of Essaouira.
 At low tide thousands of rock pools teem with life and caves wait to be explored.
 At high tide the blowholes come alive.